CHEMeDATA/fixingmolfile/README.md

 ## Extraction
 Extraction of molecules from images or .pdf files is never perfect.
-This tool allows to visualize and edit (future work) the generated structures.
+This tool allows to visualize and edit (future work) the structures generated using [OSRA](https://cactus.nci.nih.gov/osra/).

 [Details](generation) about the extraction of the structures